werekraken/rxtxcpu/Documentation/initial-fork-pull-requests.md

 Thankfully, the code is open source and up-to-date forks existed when the original project became inaccessible.
 Still, it is unfortunate to loose stargazers, watchers, and the full history of pull requests.

-Below are the pull requests which happened to have been captured by The Wayback Machine.
+Here are the pull requests which happened to have been captured by The Wayback Machine.

 1. https://web.archive.org/web/20201102095412/https://github.com/stackpath/rxtxcpu/pull/1
 2. https://web.archive.org/web/20201102095411/https://github.com/stackpath/rxtxcpu/pull/2